Crispycjr/GDProject/README.md

 # GDPROJECT

-Old repository holding GDScript code for testing and development for a game development project.
+Old repository holding GDScript code for testing and development for a game project.
 This is left open mainly for exhibition purposes.